 8. Abhimanyu Singh

 He was one of the primary reasons why Gulaal was a solid film.
+He is one of the Best Theater Actor In Bollywood.
 His electrifying presence in the first half of the film as the braveheart in the midst of college politics in the hinterlands of Rajasthan, turned many heads.
 He’s played few significant roles after that film, barring his portrayals of villains in South Indian films.
-Highly underrated.

 9. Naveen Kaushik